Vendor Information: Contract Negotiations / Finalization for Solicitations and Direct Awards

 As part of a competitive solicitation process or direct award, the Province and the selected vendor(s) will usually enter into a contract.
 Depending on how the vendor was selected, this may involve contract finalization and/or negotiations.

-Contract finalization occurs as part of the solicitation process.
+Contract finalization or negotiation occurs as part of the solicitation process.

 Contract negotiations are usually part of direct awarding a contract without competition, but may also be part of Request for Proposals and some other solicitations.